-- Smartphones will not be permitted as a device to attend a videoconferencing course.
+- Smartphones will not be permitted as a device to attend this virtual session.

 According to the United States Department of Labor, businesses spend $170 billion a year on costs associated with work-related injuries and illnesses.
 This can contribute to decreased employee morale, reduced productivity, and higher on-the-job stress, while leading to increased workers' comp claims, higher insurance premiums, retraining costs, absenteeism, and lower-quality products and services.